Prenuptial Agreement Template, Free Download 2026

 You have children from a prior relationship and want to preserve specific assets or inheritance rights for them, preventing those assets from becoming part of the marital estate that could be claimed by a new spouse.
 This is particularly important when coordinating with an existing living trust form or estate plan.

-You and your partner want to establish clear financial expectations before marriage — how household expenses will be shared, whether joint accounts will be maintained, how property acquired during the marriage will be titled and managed, and what happens financially if the marriage ends through divorce or death.
+You and your partner want to establish clear financial expectations before marriage, how household expenses will be shared, whether joint accounts will be maintained, how property acquired during the marriage will be titled and managed, and what happens financially if the marriage ends through divorce or death.
+Our document review legal help can evaluate your prenup for enforceability gaps before you sign.

 One partner is significantly wealthier than the other, and both parties want a transparent agreement that protects the wealthier spouse's assets while also providing fair financial provisions for the less wealthy spouse, such as spousal support, a lump-sum payment, or property settlement in the event of divorce.